 If customer experience is at the heart of your business, then maximizing the capabilities of your CRM should be a top priority.
 In fact, it’s likely that other areas of your business are moving ahead with new technologies, but they will only be as successful as your CRM is rich in data.
 Think about chatbots: useful to the customer when they can answer questions quickly and accurately, but a major frustration when they don’t – and that relies on having a certain depth and quality of customer data.
 If your CRM is only serving your sales teams, then it’s not doing what it needs to in order to power great customer experiences.

 Building an integrated CRM should be your first port of call when it comes to empowering Customer Experience.
 APIs (application programming interfaces) are the best way to get your CRM to communicate with other systems your business uses.
-For example, Local Measure’s API allows you to set up automatic information flows between the Local Measure platform and your CRM to manage your customer data, run marketing campaigns and empower other areas of your business.
+For example, Local Measure’s API allows you to set up automatic information flows between the Local Measure platform and your CRM to manage your customer data, run targeted marketing campaigns and empower other areas of your business with accurate customer insights.
 Through the API you can enrich your CRM with things like:

 - In-moment feedback

 Other systems' APIs may contain similar or different data points, which may also be valuable additions to customer records within your CRM.